jimmywang19/spotify_billboard_scraper/README.md

 Note:
 You will need your own Spotify Developer account.
 Create a new app and find your Client ID and Client Secret.
-Edit the app settings and under 'Website' and 'Redirect URIs' enter "http://example.com" into both and save.
+Edit the app settings and under 'Website' and 'Redirect URIs' and enter "http://example.com" into both and save.

 To Use:
 1. Download main.py